cbarrick/toys/CONTRIBUTING.rst

 Imports
 -------
-Imports within the same immediate package are relative.
-All other imports are absolute.
-This allows package names to be changed without modifying code within the package, in the common case.
+Use relative imports for anything under the current package, and use absolute imports for everything else.
+This allows package to be moved without modifying their contents, in the common case (other cases are a bad smell).

+Prefer to import objects directly into scope, unless there is a strong convention otherwise.

-Imports are grouped by top-level package, and each group is separated by a single blank line.
-Groups are sorted by top-level package name except when conflicting with the rules below.
+Group imports by dependency, and separate each group by a single blank line.
+The first import should be the top-level package of the dependency.
+Sort groups by dependency name except when conflicting with the following.

-The the first import group is reserved for the Python standard library.
+Reserve the first group for the Python standard library.

-The second import group is reserved for the "scientific Python standard library".
-That is ``numpy``, ``scipy``, ``matplotlib``, and ``pandas``.
-Other packages that may be included in this section include ``dask`` and ``xarray`` or any other general purpose data handling tool.
-All imports in this section must be simple.
-If you find yourself importing many things from any of these packages, use a dedicated import group instead.
+Reserve the second group for the SciPy stack, e.g. ``numpy``, ``scipy``, ``matplotlib``, and ``pandas``.
+Other general purpose data handling tools may be included in this section, like ``dask`` and ``xarray``.
+Use simple ``import`` statements in this group.
+If you find yourself writing many import from the same package, use a dedicated group instead.

-Relative imports and imports from the ``toys`` package are the last and second to last groups respectively.

-Groups for specific packages always import the top-level package directly as the first line of the group.
-All other lines are sorted.
+Import the top-level package for each dependency as the first line of the group.
+Sort all other imports.

+Place relative imports in a group after the dependency imports.

-All classes used in type signatures in the doc strings should be imported and in scope as used.
+Import all classes used in doc strings, and use objects in doc strings as imported.
 This makes type signatures unambiguous.
-Otherwise dead imports are not allowed.
+Otherwise avoid dead imports.

 E.g.::

     from typing import Any, Mapping, Sequence
-    import logging

     import numpy as np
     import scipy